telemark/robot-post-payload/README.md

 QUEUE_DIRECTORY_PATH=test/directories/queue
 RETRY_DIRECTORY_PATH=test/directories/retries
-JWT_SECRET=Louie Louie, oh no, I got to go Louie Louie, oh no, I got to go PAPERTRAIL_HOSTNAME=robot-post PAPERTRAIL_HOST=logs.papertrailapp.com PAPERTRAIL_PORT=12345
+JWT_SECRET=Louie Louie, oh no, I got to go Louie Louie, oh no, I got to go AUTH_USERNAME=YourUserName #Optional - use this if you need it drop it if not AUTH_PASSWORD=YourPassword #Optional - use this if you need it drop it if not PAPERTRAIL_HOSTNAME=robot-post PAPERTRAIL_HOST=logs.papertrailapp.com PAPERTRAIL_PORT=12345